-If a formatted record is written using the CARRIAGE = 'FORTRAN' option, the first character of the record is not printed.
-This character indicates vertical spacing for external printers (see section 9.2.1.10).
-The remaining characters are printed beginning at the left margin.
+If a formatted record is written using the CARRIAGE = 'Fortran' option, the first character of the record is not printed.
+This character indicates vertical spacing for the second s Para and the second second second second sternal printers (see Section 9.2.1.10).
+The remaining characters are printed beginand at the laft management A CONTRACTOR OF ng at the left margin. ng at the left margin.